 Controlled substance offenses can be complicated and the penalties can be severe.
 If you or someone you know has been charged with a drug crime, you need an experienced narcotics defense team on your side.
-Call 619-493-1207 today to speak directly to our experienced legal experts in the defense of controlled substance offenses.
+Call 619-493-1207 today to speak directly to our experienced drug lawyer in the defense of controlled substance offenses.

 In general, it is illegal for any person to possess, possess for sale, transport, sell, manufacture or distribute any controlled substance unless he has a legal prescription or is in the legal chain of distribution.

 - Possession of Drugs